digitalmediabremen/hej/README.md

 ### tags

-tags are important to structure content but in our case also to attach meta information. tags starting with a dot eg `.public` are meta tags, all other tags actually structure content visible to the user
+tags are important to structure content but in our case also to attach meta information. tags starting with a dot eg `.public` are meta tags, all other tags structure content visible to the user.

 there are two static labels, `master` and `bachelor`. as we are adressing questions in two languages we decided to split content in half. so also attach either one of those tags.

-other meta tags are `.pinned` which pins a post to the top and tags starting with `.slug-` which makes a direct link in our tool possible. eg. `.slug-schedule` maps to `hej.digital/schedule`. please only use this meta-tag on special occasions and really important posts.
+the meta-tag `.public` makes a post visible to the public. other meta-tags are `.pinned` which pins a post to the top and tags starting with `.slug-` which makes a direct link in our tool possible. eg. `.slug-schedule` maps to `hej.digital/schedule`. please only use this meta-tag on special occasions and really important posts.